- Location: Idaho

 Simply make an appointment with a CDL skills tester to take the skills test.
 If need be, you can rent a vehicle from some testers.
 Be sure you have with you proof of identification, proof of insurance, and your receipts as proof that you have passed the written tests and paid the skills test fee requirement.

-Set aside about three hours to complete the skills test, which includes the vehicle inspection, a basic controls test, and a road test.
 You must take the test in a vehicle of the same class as that which you will eventually operate on the job.
 For example, if you take the skills test using a vehicle that does not have air brakes, you will get a restriction on your license stating that you are not licensed to operate a vehicle equipped with them.

 - Four-year CDL: $40